Kate Forbes: 2023 SNP leadership candidacy

-On 15 February 2023, Nicola Sturgeon announced her intention to resign the leadership of the Scottish National Party and First Minister of Scotland, which triggered a leadership election within the SNP to elect her successor.
-Forbes is considered a "rising star" within the party, although her religious views have been seen as an obstacle by some party members.
-She is a member of the Free Church of Scotland, an evangelical Calvinist denomination with socially conservative positions, such as opposition to abortion and same-sex marriage.
-Forbes has previously stated she "[makes her] own decisions" on issues "according to [her] faith, not according to the diktat of any church".
+On 15 February 2023, Sturgeon announced her intention to resign as Leader of the Scottish National Party and as First Minister of Scotland, which triggered an election within the SNP to choose her successor.
+Considered a "rising star" by many within her party, Forbes was ranked as an early front-runner by bookmakers.
+She is a member of the Free Church of Scotland, an evangelical Calvinist denomination with socially conservative positions, such as opposition to abortion and to same-sex marriage.
+Forbes had previously stated that she "[makes her] own decisions" on issues "according to [her] faith, not according to the diktat of any church".

-Forbes officially launched her candidacy for leader on 20 February, stating she could not "sit back and watch our nation [be] thwarted on the road to self-determination.".
-Forbes told STV News on 20 February that she would not have supported the Gender Recognition Reform bill in its current form and she does not support challenging the Westminster's government's Section 35 order stopping it, instead seeking negotiation with Westminster to agree changes to the bill.
+Forbes officially launched her candidacy for leader on 20 February, stating she could not "sit back and watch our nation [be] thwarted on the road to self-determination".
+Forbes told STV News on 20 February that she would not have supported the Gender Recognition Reform (GRR) bill in its current form and that she did not support challenging the Westminster government's Section 35 order stopping it, instead seeking negotiation with Westminster to agree changes to the bill.
 In an interview with the BBC, she declared that she would have resigned as finance minister over the GRR bill were she not on maternity leave at the time of its passage.

-Following Forbes' comment that she does not support same-sex marriage, SNP MSPs who had previously supported her candidacy, including Richard Lochhead, Clare Haughey, Tom Arthur, Gillian Martin and Drew Hendry, withdrew their support.
+Following Forbes' comment that she did not support same-sex marriage, SNP MSPs who had previously supported her candidacy, including Richard Lochhead, Clare Haughey, Tom Arthur, Gillian Martin and Drew Hendry, withdrew their support.
 In a Twitter statement released on 23 February, Forbes expressed regret at the "hurt" her comments caused to her "friends, colleagues and fellow citizens".
 She pledged that she would "protect the rights of everybody in Scotland".

 A poll released on 25 February 2023 suggested that 23% of Scottish voters preferred Forbes as first minister, compared to 15% who preferred Humza Yousaf and 7% who preferred Ash Regan.
 The same poll indicated that 20% of 2021 SNP voters preferred Forbes as first minister, compared to 18% for Yousaf and 9% for Regan.

+In the second round of STV voting in March 2023, Forbes came in second place with 23,890 votes from eligible SNP members, equating to 47.9% of the overall vote-share, losing the vote to Humza Yousaf.